puzrin/dispenser/doc/assembly.md

 It's important to protect soldering paste from drying while not used.
 Here is simple recipe of needle caps.
 You will need 2 heat shrink tubes:

-- Small tube, 1.5mm with 1:3 ratio
+- Small silicone tube.
+They have small shrink ratio (1.7:1 only), so buy several sizes to fit all 0.8/1.0/1.5mm.
-- Bigger tube, 3mm, with glue layer & 1:3 ratio
+- Bigger tube, 4mm, with glue layer & 1:4 ratio.

-First, shrink small tube to needle and cut it at needle end.
-Then shrink bigger one and squeeze the end.
+First, shrink 10mm of silicone tube at needle edge.
+Then shrink 15-20mm of bigger tube and squeeze the end.
+Take off and cut the ends for accurate look.
 See result:

 [![Needle caps](images/needle_caps.jpg)](images/needle_caps.jpg)

-Optionally, add a drop of glycerol for additional safety.
-You can vary approach, use 1:2 ratio tubes and so on.
-But principle is the same.

 ## The end :)